 Fall Is the Time to Plant Trees & Shrubs

+Fall is a great time to plant trees and shrubs in your garden, however, it is important to properly plant them so they will be healthy for many years.
 Spring is when we often think about planting trees and shrubs because it is the time of year we see plants growing and get excited about new plants for our gardens.
-However, the best time to plant trees and shrubs is actually now during the fall season.
 Planting in the fall allows enough time for the plant to establish a root system during cooler weather and be more apt to survive the following year’s hot summer temperatures.
 Below are tips for successfully planting a tree or shrub this fall:

-- Watering: It is looking like this fall may be a little on the dry side, so watering will be important.
+- Watering.
 After planting and mulching, a tree or shrub should be watered slowly and well.
 The first few months after planting is when many plants die from too little or too much water.
 Be familiar with what kind of drainage your soil has to better judge how much watering you will need to do.
 Plants in well-drained soil often get too little water and ones in poorly drained soil often get too much water.
 Your goal should be to maintain constant moisture but not saturated in the root ball area for the first few months to encourage roots to grow in to surround soil.
 Your newly planted tree or shrub should be monitored closely the first year and watered when needed.
 As the plant becomes established, you can reduce the frequency of watering.

 Planting trees and shrubs now during the fall season, will allow the plants to be better established and struggle less during a hot, dry summer.
 Simply by paying attention to some details before and during planting can lead to successful plantings you can enjoy for many years to come.